Authentication

 Dynamic Token

-A dynamic token in JWT authentication typically refers to a token that is generated or modified dynamically based on certain conditions, user actions, or specific requirements.
+A dynamic token in JWT authentication typically refers to a token generated or modified dynamically based on certain conditions, user actions, or specific requirements.
 Dynamic tokens can be a powerful tool in authentication and authorization systems, as they allow for flexibility and adaptability to various scenarios.

 Configuration